 - Don’t just list duties.
 Focus on your achievements.

-- Use action verbs, e.g. “developed” and “designed” instead of “responsible for the design and development.”
+- Use action words and verbs, e.g. “developed” and “designed” instead of “responsible for the design and development.”

 - Quantify whenever you can.